Qualytics/userguide/docs/anomalies/universal-anomaly.md

 # List of all the anomalies

-* List all anomalies from all Data Stores, with ability to filter to specifics
+* List all anomalies from all Datastores, with ability to filter to specifics

     ![Screenshot](../assets/anomalies/list-of-all-anomalies-light.png#only-light)
     ![Screenshot](../assets/anomalies/list-of-all-anomalies-dark.png#only-dark)